ibm-cloud-docs/dr-automation-powervs/manage-vm-vmrm.md

 ## Create a new VM session
 {: #create-vm-ses}

 After creating the sites, you must create a new VM session if you are managing the virtual machine for the first time.
-If the virtual machine has already been managed, you can proceed directly to [manage the VM](#vm-ses) and [unmange VM](#um-manage-ses) the sessions.
+If the virtual machine is already managed, you can proceed directly to [manage the VM](#vm-ses) and [unmange VM](#um-manage-ses) sessions.

 To create and manage virtual machines, complete the following steps: